crisperdue/prooftoys-site/content/_index.md

 <h1><b><b style="float:right">(Prove It)</b><b>(Yes You Can)</b></b></h1>

 Welcome to **Prooftoys**, an online tool for exploring mathematical reasoning and website with resources for learning.
-Here for example you can:
+The overriding design objective of Prooftoys is to *drastically reduce the learning curve* for working with precise, automated reasoning.
+Here you can:

 - Introduce yourself to basic
   [**logic concepts**](#logic-through-pictures) through pictures.